GregCM/whrwthal/README.md

 > Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word. - Psalm 119:9

 **whrwhtal** is a cross-platform lightweight application, compared to current alternatives.
-It is meant to be dirt simple, and unassuming.
+It is meant to be dirt simple and unassuming.
 It was inspired by the need for access to [rapidly distributable](https://flashdrivesforfreedom.org/) scriptures without fear of [persecution in closed-countries](https://www.opendoorsusa.org/christian-persecution/world-watch-list/).

 As such, **whrwhtal** totals just under 9MB, or 5MB if low-footprint mode is enabled (consider Xiphos-Unix at just under 30MB, Xiphos-Windows at 47MB).
 It can inconspicuously reside on your thumb drive among photos, as well as be sent through email!
 (Gmail caps its message+attachment size at 25MB)